 The growth of Hallyu

 Since the initial rise of Boys Over Flowers and Super Junior in the Philippines, the Korean wave has become a global phenomenon.
 By my first year of college, I was introduced to under-the-radar ramyeon houses in Baguio.
-Come the next year, I found myself frequently shopping for cosmetics from Etude House.
+Come next year, I found myself frequently shopping for cosmetics from Etude House.

 All these, I did without realising that I was slowly succumbing to the Korean wave.
 But K-dramas?
 Never.
 In 2016, even my closest friends (who had never shown signs of Korean fanaticism before) tried to convince me to watch Descendants of the Sun with them — but I aggressively declined every time.

-Before this month, I had consistently and very successfully dodged K-dramas.
+Before April 2020, I had consistently and very successfully dodged K-dramas.
 First of all, I never had the attention span to watch a whole TV series — regardless of genre.
 Second of all, I’ve always cringed at most lovey-dovey flicks that bear the least semblance to reality.
 With these considered, K-dramas seemed to serve me no good.
 My friends knew this, and thought of me as the last person who would ever hop on the K-drama bandwagon.

 Then the quarantine happened.
 And, as you may have observed as well, the quarantine makes us do all sorts of crazy things.
 For me, it was inviting my family to watch CLOY with me.
 And I regret nothing.